adobe/legacy-stock-api-docs/docs/06-licensing-assets.md

 In the unlikely case where you do have credits _and_ licensing is possible, then something else may be happening.
 Use the [Postman](https://www.getpostman.com/) or [curl](https://curl.haxx.se/) tools to verify that your application is not getting bad or stale data (for example, it is caching previous responses), and the Adobe Stock API is not returning a 400 error (see below).

-If none of those things are happening, then [contact Support](/content/udp/en/apis/creativecloud/stock-v2/contact-us.html).
+If none of those things are happening, then contact [Adobe Stock Support](https://helpx.adobe.com/support.html#/product/stock).
+Note that this support channel is for Stock customers.
+If you are a developer working on an application, contact the [partner team](Grp-AdobeStockPartnerships@adobe.com?subject=[Adobe I/O] Stock API help) for further direction.

 <a name="other-problems"></a>